Exabyte-io/documentation/docs/remote-connection/actions/overview.md

 # Actions for Web Terminal and Remote Desktop

 In the present section of the documentation we explain all the actions which are common to both the [Web Terminal](../web-terminal.md) and [Remote Desktop](../remote-desktop.md) connection methods.
-The user is also referred to the description of those actions which are [Remote Desktop-specific](../actions-rd/overview.md).
+In the latter case, some further [specific actions](../actions-rd/overview.md) also apply.

 ## Open / Close Web Terminal